 - Another type of request and the more complicated is the time-consuming method of discovery and erasure of relevant data that exists on the database.

-Customers with a grudge, ex-employees and hacktivists likely utilise this request as a cyber-attack.
+Customers with a grudge, ex-employees and hacktivists likely utilize this request as a cyber-attack.
 These are difficult to manage.
 A primary example was the National Lottery DDOS attack last year resulting in downtime at a crucial moment.

 Google is currently working its way through 2.4 million valid requests!
-An organisation inundated with such requests coming in rapidly throughout 48 hours inevitably find it impossible to manage.
+An organization inundated with such requests coming in rapidly throughout 48 hours inevitably finds it impossible to manage.

 Education and training

 Begin your strategy by looking at your team.
-The workforce must know what to expect in a worst-case scenario, and how to deal with RTBF request.
+The workforce must know what to expect in a worst-case scenario, and how to deal with RTBF requests.

 Across the board, education and training on the correct processes will guarantee stability and preparedness for your company.

 The policy for handling an RTBF request must have clear instructions, from how promptly the action to be taken.
 The team must know to discover the relevant data, how to find it and locate any duplicate data.

-Regularly run data discovery exercises to ensure full awareness of where storage of relevant data is.
+Regularly run data discovery exercises to ensure full awareness of where the storage of relevant data is.
 If possible keep the data on one platform for ease of access.
 And, that deletion takes place across all back up stored data.

 Run through the process several times as a training and practice exercise to highlight any weaknesses in your systems.
 Know precisely with about the data sharing and with whom, and ensure they are aware of the RTBF request.
 It will then be the responsibility of these third parties, but you must inform them of the RTBF request.

-Having these policies and procedures in place alongside innovative technology is must.
+Having these policies and procedures in place alongside innovative technology is a must.
 It will give you the power to defend yourself in the unfortunate event of unwarranted or malicious RTBF requests.

-Handling legitimate requests is straightforward as is thwarting malicious attempts to try to disable your organisation.
+Handling legitimate requests is straightforward as is thwarting malicious attempts to try to disable your organization.